memfault/interrupt/_drafts/heartbeats.md

 Structured logging makes it easier for developers to build scripts around viewing logs locally and might help with integration into a commercial log aggregator, but that is about it.
-It keeps with it all of the cons of plain text logging.
+It carries with it all of the cons of plain text logging described above.

 ### Binary Logging